mogoh/cheat-sheets/git-cheat-sheet.rst

 ``git branch -av``

-Creates a new branch
+Create a new branch

 ``git branch [branch]``

-Switches to the specified branch and updates the working directory
+Switch to the specified branch and update the working directory

 ``git checkout [branch]``

+Create and checkout a new branch in one step

+``git checkout -b [branch]``

 Delete the specified local branch